What is a Mortgage Broker and What Can They Do For You?

 How to work with mortgage brokers

-Even in the earliest stages of first considering buying a house, it’s a good time to cement your thinking and start planning towards an eventual purchase.
+When you first begin to consider buying property, it’s a good idea to cement your thinking and start planning towards an eventual purchase.

-At this very early stage a mortgage advisor will:
+At this very early stage a mortgage broker will:

-If you have your deposit in the bank and want to start things moving, a mortgage advisor will:
+If you have your deposit in the bank and want to start things moving, a broker will:

-- Let you know if you’re on track to apply for an Approval in Principle.
+- Let you know if you’re on track to apply for an Agreement in Principle

-- Ensure you’ll be able to afford your mortgage payments by looking at your regular monthly income, expenditure and savings.
+- Ensure you’ll be able to afford your mortgage payments by looking at your regular monthly income, outgoings and savings

-- Let you know if now is a good time to start seriously house hunting, and if so, help you get everything ready to apply for ‘Approval in Principle’.
+- Let you know if now is a good time to start seriously house hunting, and if so, help you get everything ready to apply for ‘Agreement in Principle’.

-With your Approval in Principle in the bag, your mortgage advisor will:
+With your Agreement in Principle approved, your mortgage advisor will:

-Whatever stage you’re at, when you’re ready to speak to a mortgage advisor, give us a call on 0808 189 2301 or make an enquiry.
+Whatever stage you’re at, when you’re ready to speak to a mortgage advisor, make a quick online enquiry

 We’ll put you in touch with one of the whole-of-market brokers we work with who’ll be happy to answer your questions and help you find the best mortgage deal around.